openethereum/openethereum.github.io/Setup.md

 ## Ubuntu Snappy on Raspberry Pi

-There are Ubuntu Snappy builds for the RasPi, found in [Parity Snappy repository](https://github.com/paritytech/parity-snappy).
+There are Ubuntu Snappy builds for the RasPi, found in [Parity Ethereum Snappy repository](https://github.com/paritytech/parity-snappy).